Rubberoni/Kazeros-Guide-G2/docs/index.md

 # <ins>Kazeros guide</ins>

 <p align=justify>Welcome to the Kazeros G2 guide.
-Might not be as detailed, because i burnt out a bit (Loooots of patterns), but can explain stuff if needed.
-If you want to see G1 click link below.</p>
+If you want to see G1 click link below.
+Would say that G2 is made a bit better than G1 in a current state.
+For extremely detailed explanation of G1 check out Cracinee video.</p>

 [G1](https://rubberoni.github.io/Kazeros-guide/)